nrfconnect/sdk-sidewalk/doc/samples/samples_list.rst

 .. note::

    With the v2.6.0 release of the `nRF Connect SDK`_ a new sample model has been introduced.
-   To see how the changes might affect your application, see the :ref:`migration_guide`.
+   To see how the changes might affect your application, see the :ref:`migration_guide_v260`.

 .. toctree::
    :maxdepth: 3